knowit/snappysense/aws/SETUP.md

 Finally we tie it together by routing MQTT traffic to the Lambda.

-In AWS > Management console > IoT Core > Message Routing > Rules, create a new rule:
+In AWS > Management console > IoT Core > Message Routing > Rules, click "Create rule":

 * The rule name should be `snappySenseStartup`
 * The description should be something like "Route SnappySense startup messages to Lambda"